 14. Average teacher salary in Switzerland in 2010 was $112,000 per year.

 15. Men in Switzerland are required to keep the firearms they are issued during military service at home after they leave the military so as to prevent home break-ins and have the countries men ready to mobilize in the event of a threat.

-A rooster in Basel, Switzerland was sentenced to burn at the stake for committing the "heinous and unnatural crime of laying an egg".
+A rooster in the Basel city of Switzerland was sentenced to burn at the stake for committing the heinous and unnatural crime of laying an egg.

 17. There is a 500-year-old statue of a man eating a sack of babies in Bern, Switzerland, and nobody is sure why.